protesilaos/my-website/_codelog/2024-07-25-emacs-denote-backlinks-context-toggle.md

 ---
-title: "Emacs: Denote backlink buffer can now toggle its details"
+title: "Emacs: Denote backlinks buffer can now toggle its details"
 excerpt: "Information about the in-development command that toggles the context of matches in the backlinks buffer."
 ---